madsstoumann/browser-style/ui/data-entry/docs/lookup.md

-# Global Data (Lookup Data) in DataEntry
+# Lookup Data

-Global data (also referred to as "lookup data") in **DataEntry** is a powerful feature that allows you to define reusable datasets that can be referenced in your schema to dynamically populate options in fields like dropdowns (`<select>`).
+Lookup data in **DataEntry** is a powerful feature that allows you to define reusable datasets that can be referenced in your schema to dynamically populate options in fields like dropdowns (`<select>`).
 This feature simplifies managing common lists, such as product types, conditions, or statuses, across your application.

-## Using the Global Data Endpoint
+## Using the Lookup Endpoint

-Global data is typically provided via an external endpoint, loaded using the `lookup` (or potentially `global-data`) attribute on the **DataEntry** component.
+Lookup data is typically provided via an external endpoint, loaded using the `lookup` attribute on the **DataEntry** component.

 ### Example Data from a Lookup Endpoint